energietransitie/needforheat-hardware-repository-template/README.md

 Project is: _in progress_

 ## License
-The hardware in this repository is available under the [CERN-OHL-P v2 license](./LICENSE.md), Copyright 2021 [Research group Energy Transition, Windesheim University of Applied Sciences](https://windesheim.nl/energietransitie)
+The hardware designs in this repository are available under the [CERN-OHL-P v2 license](./LICENSE.md), Copyright 2021 [Research group Energy Transition, Windesheim University of Applied Sciences](https://windesheim.nl/energietransitie)

-`---or ---`

-The hardware in this repository is available under the [CERN-OHL-W v2 license](./LICENSE), Copyright 2021 [Research group Energy Transition, Windesheim University of Applied Sciences](https://windesheim.nl/energietransitie)

-`N.B.
-Whether we apply the P(ermissive) or W(eakly raciprocal) variant of the CERN-OWH v2 licence for the hardware designs has not been determined yet.
-DO NOT make this repo public before we've decided the exact license.`

 ## Credits
 This open hardware design is a collaborative effort of: